sodadata/docs/soda-cl/filters.md

 ###  Configuration details and limitations

-* If you do not explicitly specify a variable value at scan time to resolve credentials, Soda uses environment variables.
+* Variables must use the following syntax: `${VAR_NAME}`.
 * For consistency, best practice dictates that you use upper case for variable names, though you can use lower case if you wish.
+* If you do not explicitly specify a variable value at scan time to resolve credentials for a connection configuration, Soda uses environment variables.
+* You cannot use a variable to provide a scan-time value for a [configuration key]({% link soda-cl/validity-metrics.md %}#list-of-configuration-keys) value, such as the value for `valid length` for an `invalid_count` check.
+* You may need to wrap date values for variables in single quotes for a check to execute properly.
+The use of single quotes is bound to the data source, so if your data source demands single quotes around date values for SQL queries, you must also include them when providing date values in SodaCL.
+Refer to the [# Dataset filter with variables](#filters-and-variables) example at the top of this page.
+* Except for using the `${NOW}` variable in a dataset filter to [configure a time partition](#configure-a-time-partition-using-the-now-variable) for checks, you cannot use variables when defining checks in an [agreement]({% link soda-cloud/agreements.md %}) in Soda Cloud.
+When using variables, you normally pass the values for those variables at scan time, adding them to the `soda scan` command with a `-v` option.
+However, because scans that execute checks defined in an agreement run on a schedule according to a [scan definition]({% link soda/glossary.md %}#scan-definition), there is no opportunity to add dynamic values for variables at scan time.

 ## Go further